 The programmes will use art as a tool for personal development and social transformation, as well as for mental health, well-being, and expression of individual ideas.
 These early intervention programmes will initiate creativity and provide a safe space to express and play, with an emphasis on both individual and collective craft and art projects using but not limited to recycled materials.
-For more information on this project, contact the Manager: IDP and PMS.
+For more information on this project, See Annexure )